20220888/20220888/reflective-prompts (1).md

 ### What is an MVP?
 How would you describe it to a group of 6 year olds?

+I think you could create a scratch program to tell the children what MVP is as it is interactive with cartoon characters.

 ### What is the hardest problem you have solved so far?

+Cannot remember

 ### What is pair programming?